AlanLaboratory/UnrealMLAgents/README.md

 with innovative tools to build smarter, more dynamic systems.
 This plugin aims to bridge that gap by providing similar capabilities within Unreal Engine.

-Currently, we lack of build checks in PRs, so please try to validate the plugin builds correctly before submitting a PR.
-Check [here](#build-with-automation-tool) to build using command line tools provided by UE5.

 ## Documentation

 For full documentation, visit: [Unreal ML-Agents Documentation](https://unrealmlagents.readthedocs.io/en/latest/)